glennirwin/webgp/src/API.md

 });
 ```
 #### GLSL code ####
-You can assemble you code however you want, feel free to 'bake-in' as many values as you can into the code to make it faster.
+You can assemble your GLSL code however you want, feel free to 'bake-in' as many values as you can into the code to make it faster.
 All code will automatically be wrapped with:
 * ```#version 300 es``` on the first line.
 Sorry, WebGP does not support WebGL1 or OpenGL ES 2.0 GLSL code.
 Update your browser, it's hard not to.
 * in/out variables are added as defined in the struct (Note: render step will only see i_var)
 * uniform definitions will be added as required by `params:` alongside the `glsl:` code.
 Extra properties in the uniforms are ignored.